oven-sh/bun/docs/guides/http/proxy.md

 ---
-name: Send HTTP requests through a proxy with fetch()
+name: Proxy HTTP requests using fetch()
 ---

 In Bun, `fetch` supports sending requests through an HTTP or HTTPS proxy.
 This is useful on corporate networks or when you need to ensure a request is sent through a specific IP address.